 Carefully planned summer learning programs provide youth with life-changing experiences, so it is important to begin with the end in mind, establishing definite goals and steps to achieve them.
 In Part 1 of the Summer Starts in September workshop participants will examine quality standards and share practice ideas for using them in a continuous program improvement cycle.
 The workshop will make extensive use of the Summer Starts in September program planning guide.
 The facilitators will model activities and tools that participants can use to plan their summer learning program.

+Libraries are at the center of summer learning and fun!
 Public libraries across the country are uniquely positioned to lead the way in helping all kids grow and thrive during the critical summer months.
-Join the National Summer Learning Association (NSLA) at its Summer Changes Everything™ national conference in Atlanta, GA for a day-long session that explores the seismic shift in summer as librarians evolve to create innovative learning environments for diverse learners, community partnerships that make programs sizzle, and data driven practices with quality at the core.
+Join us this year as we explore the seismic shift in summer as librarians evolve to create innovative learning environments for diverse learners, community partnerships that make programs sizzle, and data driven practices with quality at the core.